日別アーカイブ: 2026年4月13日

 Strategic Outlook for Industry Stakeholders

-Companies that successfully combine cold chain integrity, sustainable sourcing certification, and plant-based innovation will capture share in a $2.9 billion market by 2032.
+Companies that successfully combine low motion artifact, multi-channel synchronization, and long battery life will capture share in a $207 million market by 2032.

 Contact Us: